Medico Guides 1st Block (Module No 01) Biochemistry Guidelines

 • Essential of Medical Biochemistry by Mushtaq Ahmed 9th edition

-• The side box of vibrio cholera and whooping cough
+• Also do The side box of vibrio cholera and whooping cough (important)

-• Def of signal transduction and importance/uses of G-protein coupled receptor, pictures are given below:
+• Def of signal transduction and importance/ uses of G protein coupled receptors , pics are shared below :

 • Signal Transduction: process by which physical or chemical signals are transmitted through cell as a series of molecular events, particularly phosphorylation by protein kinases.